Subaru Impreza: Saab 9-2X

 Subaru manufactured a badge engineered variant, marketed by Saab as the 9-2X for the North American market (2004-2006) in solely the wagon bodystyle.
 The 9-2X received redesigned front and rear styling as well as other interior, acoustic and technical modifications.
 This badge-engineered model has been colloquially referred to as a "Saabaru" among enthusiasts.
+See the Impreza WRX Second Generation for more info here.

 WRX

 As with the first generation, the turbocharged WRX and the WRX STI variants were available in numerous specifications with various limited edition models sold, with the STI models being more performance focused.
 Subaru issued yearly updates to the STI, tweaking cosmetics and equipment levels, and also improving performance and handling.

 WRX STI

 S202

 The S202, produced in 2002, was based on the WRX STI type RA spec C; STI fitted an upgraded intake and exhaust system to increase maximum engine output to 235 kW at 6400 rpm and 384 Nm at 4400 rpm.
 Weight was slightly reduced to 1330 kg and production was limited to 400 units.